• Skip to primary navigation

 The process of sweet potato muffin batter being mixed.

-Step 3 - Add Crunchy Almond Thyme Topping
+Step 3: Add Crunchy Almond Thyme Topping

 Just one more step before baking!
-Now that your batter is made and placed in your muffin cups, it's time (or should I say THYME) to add the crunchy topping!
+Now that your batter is made and placed in your muffin cups, it's time (or should I say thyme) to add the crunchy topping!

 If your almonds aren't already chopped, chop up a handful of raw almonds into small slices and bits.
 It is easiest to do this with a large chef's knife.
-If you do not have a large or sharp enough knife to chop your almonds safely, you can always give them a quick zip in a food processor or smoothie blender.
+If you do not have a large or sharp enough knife to chop your almonds safely, you can always give them a quick zip in a food processor or blender.

 A muffin tin filled with muffin batter topped with chopped almonds and fresh thyme.

-Step 4 - Bake
+Step 4: Bake

 A muffin tin full of freshly baked sweet potato muffins.

-How to Serve & Store Savoury Sweet Potato Muffins
+How to Serve Savoury Sweet Potato Muffins

 As mentioned above, these Almond Thyme Sweet Potato Muffins are perfectly moist, fluffy and full of flavour!
 They are delicious on their own, making them great for breakfast, a midday snack or serving with holiday and roast dinners.